cyrilbecot/StGobain_CaseStudy/README.md

 It is provided in shapefile format, projection WGS84.

 Sadly the last official import is from 1st January 2022, and former ones aren't available...
+This means several hundred towns do not match with the Referendum result's list, corresponding to almost 1 million inhabitants.

 It is extracted from OpenStreetData that themselves take it from the Cadastre.